Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 This mountain biker is moving downhill at a pretty fast speed.
 The idea was to show his motion by using a slow shutter speed and panning along with him.
 I used flash to add some sharpness on his face, rather than leave it as blurry as the motion.

-You can identify the face of the biker because the flash hit him for an extremely short duration, while the slow shutter and panning gives the impression of speed.
+You can identify the face of the biker because the flash hit him for an extremely short duration, while the slow shutter and panning give the impression of speed.

 Not sure which flash to use?
 Check out my Resources Page to see which flashes and gear I used & recommend.